Scout24/lambda-cloudformation-stack-updater/readme.md

 # Lambda CloudFormation Stack Updater

-Lambda function the triggers CloudFormation stack updates and connects the resulting events with an SQS queue
+Cross-account stack updates through a minimalistic interface and without "permit everything" policies.
+Intended to be used with [AWS deployment notifier](https://github.com/ImmobilienScout24/aws-deployment-notifier).

 Intention
 =========